lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Possible roles of language detection, e.g. election monitoring interference tools
-- Can 'junk food language' Be Detected?
+- Can 'junk food language' be detected?

 ## OCR
 Where optical character recognition is used, what standards can be optional and in place for how unclear handwriting is handled.
 Including the question of whether OCR should be avoided.